Oyshik-ICT/BookBorrower/README.md

 ## Borrowing Rules
 - Maximum 5 books can be borrowed at a time
 - 14-day borrowing period
-- ₹5 fine per day for overdue books
+- 5 taka fine per day for overdue books

 ## Postman Request Examples